-Students will register for the semester and be eligible for HGSE's tuition and fees guarantee, Harvard health insurance, and teaching fellowships (TF) and research assistantships (RA).
+Students will register for the semester and be eligible for HGSE's tuition and fees guarantee, Harvard health insurance, teaching fellowships (TF), and research assistantships (RA).
 Students must work out arrangements with faculty in advance for the fulfillment of TF and RA responsibilities.

-Ed.D., Ph.D., and Ed.L.D students must inform their respective doctoral programs in writing to request this option.
-Requests should be submitted to the Assistant Director for Ed.D. and Ph.D.
-Programs or the Assistant Director for the Ed.L.D.
-Program respectively via email, with a copy to the student's academic advisor.
+Ed.D., Ph.D., and Ed.L.D students must submit a written request to their respective doctoral programs.
+Requests should be submitted to the Director for Doctoral Studies via email, with a copy to the student's academic advisor.
+Requests may be reviewed by the relevant Faculty Director, the Director for Doctoral Studies, and as needed, Enrollment and Student Services staff.
+Students will be notified of request approval or denial via email.